durubata/appmint-doc/index.md

 ## Getting Started

-To get started with the ContentMint AppEngine API:
+To get started with the Appmint AppEngine API:

 1. Review the [Authentication section](README.md#authentication) to understand how to authenticate your requests
 2. Explore the specific API modules that interest you